Under Bolsonaro, Brazil gets poorer - 07/16/2022 - Market

 “When emergency aid was cut in Brazil, the amount of money was going back to pre-pandemic, but then came inflation.”

-It was set up in 2022, defines Yamashita, a classic crisis scenario, with chances of cooling down in 2023, if inflation subsides.
-And the package of benefits approved in Congress with the support of the government does not change its scenario.
+It was set in 2022, defines Yamashita, a classic crisis scenario, with chances of cooling down in 2023, if inflation subsides.
+And the benefits package approved in Congress with government support does not change his scenario.

 “The aid that is coming is timid compared to that offered at the height of the pandemic, the number of people who will receive is smaller, because there are restrictions, the volume of money is lower, and inflation is much higher”, says Yamashita.
 “Obviously it will be positive and help, but we will not have the effect that we saw before, such as high sales of electronics, boom in renovations and even an increase in protein consumption.”